fungikami/MIPS-PacMan/README.md

 # CI3815 Project II: Pac-Man in MIPS Assembly

-Implementation of the arcade game Pac-Man at Mips Assembly.
+Implementation of the arcade game Pac-Man in Mips Assembly.

 ## How to get it to work